thinkb4/a-walk-in-javascript/day_09.md

 ### Async/await

-Wait what? we were talking about ES2015 but this is not an ES2015 feature, nor ES2016!!
+Wait, what?
+We were talking about ES2015 but this is not an ES2015 feature, nor ES2016!!
 We had to wait until ES2017 (ES8?? nope, remember that's not the way to name ES versions anymore) to have it.
 Then why are we talking about this?
 Simply because is one of the most important tools (together with generators and promises) to write asynchronous programs in JavaScript today.

-Imagine there's a feature to handle under the hood a the event loop and the promises to **operate asynchronously BUT resembles synchronous** code on its syntax.
+Imagine there's a feature to handle under the hood the event loop and the promises to **operate asynchronously BUT resembles synchronous** code on its syntax.
 Since many program errors are originated on the difficulty of understanding a complex structure (e.g. like a promise chain) this feature might help with that, isn't it?

 First things first.
-If we go to the [ECMA2017 - 9.2 - ECMAScript Function Objects definition](https://www.ecma-international.org/ecma-262/8.0/index.html#sec-ecmascript-function-objects) we'll find that `async` is one of the 4 kinds of functions `normal`, `classConstructor`, `generator`and `async`, and if you search "async" there list of results is around 450.
-There's a lot to read there if you want; I'd suggest you start reading ad the [14.6 - Async Function Definition](https://www.ecma-international.org/ecma-262/8.0/index.html#sec-async-function-definitions).
+If we go to the [ECMA2017 - 9.2 - ECMAScript Function Objects definition](https://www.ecma-international.org/ecma-262/8.0/index.html#sec-ecmascript-function-objects) we'll find that `async` is one of the 4 kinds of functions `normal`, `classConstructor` , `generator` and `async`, and if you search "async" there list of results is around 450.
+There's a lot to read there if you want to; I'd suggest you start reading the [14.6 - Async Function Definition](https://www.ecma-international.org/ecma-262/8.0/index.html#sec-async-function-definitions) first.

 Again, even if the spec gets more sweet and friendly over time, it's still dry (but it'd be IMHO the first thing to read).